Tomb of Joshua

 The Tomb of Joshua (קבר יהושע בן נון), i.e. the burial site of the biblical figure Joshua, and that of his companion Caleb are, according to a Samaritan tradition noted in 1877, at Kifl Haris in the West Bank.
 Religious Jews also identify one of the mausolea at Kifl Haris with that of Joshua and thousands of them go there on pilgrimage on the annual commemoration of his death, 26th of Nisan on the Hebrew calendar.

 Significance

-Judaism
+Judaism and Christianity

 According to the biblical book bearing his name, Joshua died at the age of 110 and his burial site was in a location of his own inheritance at Timnath-serah, which is in the hill country of the Tribe of Ephraim, north of the mountain of Gaash.
 Timnath-serah, or Timnath-heres, has been identified by some with the Palestinian village of Kifl Hares, while many place it at Khirbet Tibnah.